nablarch/nablarch-document/en/application_framework/application_framework/blank_project/setup_blankProject/setup_Java11.rst

 * Add dependent module
 * Add dependent module used by gsp-dba-maven-plugin
-* Change of Jetty module used in automatic test (only for Web projects or RESTful Web service projects)
+* Change of Jetty module used in automatic test (only for web projects or RESTful web service projects)

 Add dependent module